Trust & Privacy

 • A user-scoped Jira personal access token (PAT) and whether it is currently valid.

-• PAT secrets are stored encrypted and are never stored in plaintext.
+• PAT secrets are stored in an encrypted local file by default (MCP_PAT_STORAGE_BACKEND=local), or in Azure Key Vault when configured (MCP_PAT_STORAGE_BACKEND=keyvault).
+They are never stored in plaintext.

-• Profile id, profile name, selected tools, and profile timestamps.
+• Profile id, profile name, selected tools, tool-result format preference, Prompt Shield opt-out state, and profile timestamps.

 • Temporary file content and metadata while processing attachment uploads.

-• Structured audit records for authentication, PAT lifecycle, profile changes, policy decisions, and tool calls.
+• Structured audit records for authentication, PAT lifecycle, profile changes, policy decisions, and tool calls are emitted to stdout on every request.

 • Each event includes a request correlation id to support incident investigation.